hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 # Acknowledgments and attributions

-Large portions of the language of this syllabus as well as ideas related to growth grading and flipped learning are influenced by work and writing of of [Prof. Robert Talbert](https://rtalbert.org/) and David Clarck (Grand Valley University).
+Large portions of the language of this syllabus as well as ideas related to growth grading and flipped learning are influenced by work and writing of of [Prof. Robert Talbert](https://rtalbert.org/) and David Clark (Grand Valley State University).

 # Appendix A: List of Learning Targets

+Here are the suggested edits and grammar corrections for your list of learning objectives:

-1. (**CORE**) I can deduce bonding information (hybridization, formal charge, geometry, valence, charge polarization) embedded in a chemical representations.
-I can draw Lewis structures compliant with bond--line (zig--zag) convention.
+1. (**CORE**) I can deduce bonding information (hybridization, formal charge, geometry, valence, charge polarization) embedded in chemical representations.
+I can draw Lewis structures compliant with the bond-line (zig-zag) convention.
 2. I can identify functional groups and common abbreviations.
-I can convert between different drawing conventions and styles.
-I can recognize implicit carbons and hydrogens in a structure and draw constitutional isomers given the atomic formula.
+I can convert between different drawing conventions and styles and recognize implicit carbons and hydrogens in a structure.
 3. (**CORE**) I can distinguish between localized and delocalized bonding systems.
-I can draw resonance structures to show electron delocalization and assess relative their relative contribution to the overall electronic character of the molecule.
+I can draw resonance structures to show electron delocalization and assess their relative contribution to the overall electronic character of the molecule.
 4. (**CORE**) I can rationalize acidity and basicity trends of organic molecules according to the Brønsted–Lowry theory.
-5. (**CORE**) I can predict the position of acid–base equilibrium and choose a suitable reagent for an efficient proton transfer reaction.
+5. (**CORE**) I can predict the position of acid-base equilibrium and choose a suitable reagent for an efficient proton transfer reaction.
-6. I can use various projections of structures and conformational analysis to assess relative energy of conformations of chain molecules and cyclohexane derivatives.
+6. I can use various projections of structures and conformational analysis to assess the relative energy of conformations of chain molecules and cyclohexane derivatives.
 7. I can identify types of isomeric relationships between molecules.
-I can use drawings of structures and projections to demonstrate stereoisomeric relationship between molecules.
+I can use drawings of structures and projections to demonstrate the stereoisomeric relationship between molecules.
-8. (**CORE**) I can use IUPAC nomenclature rules to convert structure to name and name to structure including markers of absolute (R/S) and relative (*cis*/*trans*, *E*/*Z*, *syn*/*anti*) stereochemical information.
+8. (**CORE**) I can use IUPAC nomenclature rules to convert structure to name and name to structure, including markers of absolute (R/S) and relative (*cis*/*trans*, *E*/*Z*, *syn*/*anti*) stereochemical information.
 9. (**CORE**) I can identify reaction mechanism patterns and draw curved arrows to illustrate bond-forming and bond-breaking steps.
 I can draw structures of transition states and reactive intermediates.
 I can identify nucleophilic and electrophilic centers in organic molecules.
-10. (**CORE**) I can categorize chemical transformations as substitution, addition, or elimination.
-I determine the change in enthalpy using values of bond dissociation energy.
-I can use reaction--energy diagrams to communicate kinetics and thermodynamics of chemical reactions.
+10. I can categorize chemical transformations as substitution, addition, or elimination.
+I can determine the change in enthalpy using values of bond dissociation energy.
+I can use reaction-energy diagrams to communicate the kinetics and thermodynamics of chemical reactions.
-11. Given an incomplete chemical reaction scheme, I can provide missing reactants, products, or reagents & conditions for transformations involving alkyl halides and sulfonates.
+11. (**CORE**) Given an incomplete chemical reaction scheme, I can provide missing reactants, products, or reagents & conditions for transformations involving alkyl halides and sulfonates.
-12. I can use conformational analysis and reaction mechanisms to explain selectivity and divergent reaction pathways of nucleophilic substitution and elimination reactions.
+12. I can explain the selectivity and divergent reaction pathways of nucleophilic substitution and elimination reactions using conformational analysis and curved arrow mechanisms.
-13. (**CORE**) I can complete reaction schemes (provide missing reactants, products, or reagents + conditions) involving alkenes
+13. Given an incomplete chemical reaction scheme, I can provide missing reactants, products, or reagents & conditions for transformations involving alkenes.
-14. I can complete reaction schemes (provide missing reactants, products, or reagents + conditions) involving alkynes
-15. I can identify the monomer and type of polymerization (cationic, anionic, or radical) needed to prepare a given polymer.
+14. I can identify the monomer and type of polymerization (cationic, anionic, or radical) needed to prepare a given polymer.
 I can draw a mechanism of formation of a tetramer for the selected polymer.
+15. Given an incomplete chemical reaction scheme, I can provide missing reactants, products, or reagents & conditions for transformations involving alkynes

 <!-- JOURNAL -->
 <!-- I can use conformational analysis and reaction mechanisms (ionic and radical-mediated) to explain selectivity and divergent reaction pathways of addition reactions of alkenes and alkynes. -->